ShubhamGuthale/Real-time-object-detection-model/README.md

-# Object Detection Web App
+# Object Recognition Web App

   In this project I am building real time object detection model.
   It detect the object in real time.
 In this project we trained 20 different object those are :-